AC-devB/brussels_transport_DA/README.md

 ```
 ## [Power BI Dashboard & Visualizations]

-Connected Power BI to a SQLite database via ODBC.
-Built an interactive dashboard to analyze network performance, including a new column in Power Query in order to convert a table into a time format to make daily patterns easier to see.
+Power BI was connected to a SQLite database via ODBC.
+An interactive dashboard was built to analyze network performance, including a new column in Power Query in order to convert a table into a time format to make daily patterns easier to see.
 New measures were created using DAX to calculate key performance indicators.
 Visualizations include:

 * **Network Overview (Cards)**: Total Stops Made, Number of Stations
 * **Busiest Stops (Bar Chart)**: Top 10 stops by activity